 It comes at a reasonable price point and omits any non-sensical features.
 The headset is very much compatible with esports titles like Starcraft, FIFA, and Overwatch.
 As like everything, the head isn’t perfect.
 It has many flaws too.
 The problem lies in the Single Player games.

-It’s very easy to find a good fit with the headset.
+It’s straightforward to find a good fit with the headset.
 The flexible steel band can be extended to fit around the ears.
-It is really a simpler and more comfortable system than some of the rigid notch used by some other headset.
+It is a more uncomplicated and more comfortable system than some of the rigid notch used by some other headset.
 The Logitech G pro is very wearable.

-It can be worn for hours.
-Also, People with glasses don’t need to worry as the headset totally supports glasses.
-Design wise, the headset is pretty good.
-It has an unusual look that is quite divisive.
-The design, however, is justified by great comfort levels in the long term.
-Audio and Mic quality is good overall but the equalization is a bit on the downside.
+You can wear them for hours.
+Also, People with glasses don’t need to worry as the headset supports lenses.
+Design wise; the headset is pretty good.
+It has a unique look that is quite divisive.
+The design, however, is justified by high comfort levels in the long term.
+Audio and Mic quality is good overall, but the equalization is a bit on the downside.